New to World Rally Championship? Find out everything you need to know, including what the cars are, where races take place and more.

 Yes!
 Thankfully, fans can attend events on the World Rally Championship calendar, and get up close and personal with the machines.
 It’s not an unfamiliar sight to see spectators lining the course at what might seem like a dangerous distance.

-Tickets can be booked that guarantee you entry to certain stages at an event.
+You can book tickets that guarantee entry to certain stages at an event.
 You will attend one stage, before following the rally to the next stage.
 This is often a walk or short drive away and makes for an exciting adventure as you follow the pack on the road.
 There are also hospitality packages available, which grant you access to a lounge where you can meet fellow WRC fans.